git-aramirez/Properties/README.md

 1) Open Visual Studio Code or your development enviroment and clone this repository
 2) Import or create the database
 3) Configure the database connection string
-4) Now, you can run to project on Properties
+4) Now, you can run to project on Properties, IMPORTANT: I had trouble running the project with Chrome, I recommend running it on another one